Henry Mark Anthony: Relationship with other artists

 Anthony was admired by the Pre-Raphaelite Brotherhood (attending their ‘house-warming’ at Newman Street, London, on 12 January 1850).
 William Michael Rossetti praised his landscapes in 'The Spectator' and 'Critic' and later wrote: "The works which Anthony produced between some such dates as 1847 and 1857, were certainly very remarkable, and stood out saliently from the throng."
 Anthony was a close friend of Ford Madox Brown, mentioned frequently in Brown's diaries - in 1851, the two artists undertook a walking tour of the Isle of Wight.
 Dante Gabriel Rossetti helped to secure Anthony the patronage of the important Newcastle collector James Leathart in the 1860s.
 At about the same time, Anthony corresponded with the famous Birmingham pen-maker and art patron Joseph Gillott (1799–1872).
 He intended to buy from Gillott musical instrument in exchange for cash or one of his paintings.

 Anthony's art dealer was Sergeant Ralph Thomas who was said to pay Anthony "sixpence a minute" for his pictures and owned about one hundred sketches by him.

 Anthony's only known portrait was painted by George Phoenix (1863–1935).
 It was on loan from Phoenix to Wolverhampton Art Gallery until 1931, when it was returned to Anthony's descendants.

 Family

 Anthony married Eleanor Sophia Marshall (c.1809/1816-1891) and had at least three daughters: Phoebe Grace (1850 – after 1901), Constance (b.
 1852) and Grace (b.
 1853, married 1869).
 One of his cousins was George Wilfred Anthony, drawing master, landscape painter and art critic.

 Death and legacy

 Henry Mark Anthony died in London at The Lawn, Hampstead, on 1 December 1886.
+He was buried on the eastern side of Highgate Cemetery.
 A number of his paintings were subsequently purchased by Wolverhampton postmaster George Fardo.
 Eventually he passed these paintings to Philip Horsman, Wolverhampton builder and art collector.
 They are now in the collection of Wolverhampton Art Gallery.
 The local artist George Phoenix commented on them in 1907: "Whatever he (HM Anthony) worth doing, he considered worth doing well; doing with all his heart and with all his soul."